VALUEFLOW: Toward Pluralistic and Steerable Value-based Alignment in Large Language Models: Experiments

 \subsection{Model \& Value Steerability}

-\paragraph{Setup.} We evaluate steerability on $500$ prompts: $100$ each from GPV~\citep{ye_generative_2025}, ValueBench~\citep{ren_valuebench_2024}, OpinionQA~\citep{santurkar_whose_2023}, Moral Stories~\citep{emelin_moral_2021}, and Moral Choice~\citep{scherrer_evaluating_2023}.
+\paragraph{Setup.} We focus on inference-time steering, primarily through prompt-based control and additionally through activation-based methods.
+We evaluate steerability on $500$ prompts: $100$ each from GPV~\citep{ye_generative_2025}, ValueBench~\citep{ren_valuebench_2024}, OpinionQA~\citep{santurkar_whose_2023}, Moral Stories~\citep{emelin_moral_2021}, and Moral Choice~\citep{scherrer_evaluating_2023}.
 We test ten widely used models: Qwen3-32B, Mistral-3.1-Small-24B, Phi-4 (14B), GLM-4-32B, gpt-oss-20b, Gemma-3-27B-it, GPT-4.1, Claude-4-Sonnet, Grok-4, and Gemini-2.5-Flash.
 We test four theories (SVT, MFT, Rights, Duty) and a total of $32$ values for steering.
-See Appendix~\ref{appendix:steerability_evaluation_setup} for details, including the full list of tested values.
+The main text reports prompt-based steerability; activation-based baselines are detailed in Appendix~\ref{appendix:steerability_non_prompt}.
+See Appendix~\ref{appendix:steerability_evaluation_setup} for detailed setups, including the full list of tested values.

-\paragraph{Prompting regimes.} We consider two prompt conditions with intensity targets $\{-2, -1, +1, +2\}$:
+\paragraph{Prompting regimes.} We consider two prompt conditions with intensity targets $\{-2, -1, +1, +2\}$, where each target denotes a relative intensity level within the calibrated range of the specified value rather than a globally identical magnitude across values.